collardeau/svelte-headroom/README.md

 # Svelte-Headroom

-#### Hide your header until you need it!
+Hide your header until you need it!

 Svelte Headroom is a Svelte Component to hide or show your header on scroll.

+This package has no dependencies.

 ## Demo